geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 We want to improve that.

 **Geohot** [00:39:06]
-All right, so the lines is when AM is finished, I think we won't...
+All right, so the lines is when AM is finished, I think we won't..
 I think we'll bump the line count to get AM in if we're not done by then.
 We're both racing the clock here.
 I will bump for AM.